prgding/java-interview/src/questions.md

 9. Could you also share one experience?
 So any experience will do on how you manage a challenging situation?
 10. Apart from your communication skills, so what else do you think are your other advantages for this position?
 11. In dealing with customer or other people, of course it is expected that you will be receiving feedback. right?
 In general, how do you usually respond to any negative feedback?
-12. Considering that there are a lot of companies out there, but what really interests you to work with our company?
+12. Considering that there are a lot of companies out there, but what really interests you to work with Wicresoft?
 13. It is expected that you will also deal with pressure and stress.
 So in your own way, how do you usually manage stress or pressure?
 14. So actually there are two parts for this interview phone and email.
 Now, for the email part, I'll be sending it to your email address, is xxxx@gmail.com right?
 15. Okay, so let me just send this to you first, okay?
 So that email, there are two parts.
-All the instructions are there and you have 30 minutes after this call, all right?
+All the instructions are there, and you have 30 minutes after this call, all right?
 16. So good luck and have a nice day.
 Okay, bye for now.
 Thank you.

 ## 23.10.17